brunocoelho1997/brunocoelho1997.github.io/_posts/2020-09-01-automatic-greenhouse-project.markdown

 ## Features
-Was developed to be easy to install and use the automatic greenhouse.
+The automatic greenhouse was developed to be easy to install and use.
 Was only necessary to:
-* Connect the automatic greenhouse to 220v
+* Connect it to 220v
-* Connect the automatic greenhouse to ethernet cable
+* Connect it to local network using ethernet cable
 * Turn on the automatic greenhouse
 * Control it using a web interface.